damirka/kiosk-docs/src/kiosk-extensions/simple-extensions.md

 ## Extension ideas

-Given that the Kiosk Owner can attach custom dynamic fields to Kiosk, and anyone can then read them (not modify), we can utilize this to implement some simple extensions.
-For example, a "Kiosk Name" extension.
-The Kiosk Owner can define a name for the Kiosk, attach it as a dynamic field, and make it readable by anyone.
+Given that the Kiosk Owner can attach custom dynamic fields to Kiosk, and anyone can then read them (but not modify), we can use this to implement simple extensions.
+For example, a "Kiosk Name" extension: the Kiosk Owner can set a name for the Kiosk, attach it as a dynamic field, and make it readable by anyone.

 > We used a similar approach in the [Personal Kiosk Extension](./../mysten-kiosk/).